CDPcode/a-code-of-ice-and-fire/CheatSheet.md

 ```
 (<type>) <value>;
 ```
-And is only allow between:
+And is only allowed between:
 * Values with primitive types and primitive types
 * Values whose type is equivalent to a strong alias given as a type.